 ACT may sometimes be able to increase funding if a student has particular special needs or additional costs.
 We review the sixth form grant at the end of year 12, and would welcome an application for a university student grant during your A level year.

 Parents can apply for a sixth form grant for their child here.

 If you are 16-18, the child of an actor, and your parent is unable to apply for you, please apply here.

 Awards are made every September and will continue throughout the length of a course.
 We check your progress at the end of each year.
-ACT is more likely to fund first degrees than postgraduate courses, but we recognise that some professions may now require a Masters qualification.
+ACT can only fund first degrees, not postgraduate courses.
 Part-time and full-time courses are eligible.
 Students should be based in the UK, although their actor-parent may have worked overseas or in the UK.

 ACT usually pays £1,500 per year towards maintenance costs, through three termly payments of £500.
 We do not pay tuition fees.

 We expect students to apply for themselves, not rely on parents!
 Prospective students should apply here.

 “Finances are so tight for drama students because we have evening and weekend engagements that often prevent us taking part-time jobs.
 I’d recommend every student with an actor-parent to ask ACT about grants.”
 Phoebe Fox.
 (Photograph by Wolf Marloh)